In the spirit and inspiration of our blessed sister, St. Clare, make a Commitment to Contact Congress.

 As part of our prayer, we can add on a simple phone call from within our “convent”/home, to our representatives in Congress interceding in favor of our God’s divine family and creation.
 Aside from personal visits, constituent calls are the most effective way of influencing our policy makers who work for us and are happy to hear from us.
 With steadfastness, like St. Clare’s, our weekly 5 minute extension of prayer can make a difference for Peace and Goodness in this sacred space and time God has invited us to be a part of.

-In celebration of St. Clare of Assisi this August 11th, we invite you to sign on to the St. Clare Pledge and commit to contacting Congress each week.
+We invite you to sign on to the St. Clare Pledge and commit to contacting Congress each week.

 Start by combing your heart and finding a topic or issue that touches you.
 What keeps you up at night?
 Where do you see injustice in your life or in society?
 Find that passion that will spur you to action.